sdjbabin/Food-View/README.md

 ## Data Sources
 The data used in this project includes:
-- **Zomato**: Historical stock prices, customer ratings, and market data.
+- **Zomato**: Historical stock prices, customer ratings and market data.
-- **Swiggy**: Market share estimates, customer ratings, and financial information from publicly available sources.
+- **Swiggy**: Market share estimates, customer ratings and financial information from publicly available sources.

 ## Methodology
 ### 1. Data Collection